paul-pop/no-rest-for-the-wicked-demos/README.md

-# No REST for the wicked talk
+# No REST for the wicked

 These are a set of demos to support the 'No REST for the wicked' talk.
-The slides can be found on the [GitHub page](https://paul-pop.github.io/no-rest-for-the-wicked-demos/docs).
+The slides can be found on the [GitHub page](https://paul-pop.github.io/no-rest-for-the-wicked-demos).

 ## Structure